askrealcookie/CreeperConfetti/README.md

 To install the plugin you need spigot server.
 No other plugins required.
 Just drop the file CreeperConfetti.jar to plugins folder.
 Restart the server and enjoy!

 # Why if I can do just "/gamerule mobGriefing false"?
-It also disables other things like villager food farms so it's just safer for server.
+Command also disables other things like villager food farms so it's just safer for server.
 Also really lightweight.